 The itinerary is there to serve you.
 If you want to do it, do it!
 If not, that’s okay, don’t!

 Have fun and make the most of your time in Japan!
 Don’t be afraid to get lost.
 Take the opportunity to discover.
-Be adventurous, be careful and trust yourself!
+Be adventurous and trust yourself!

 Anyways, happy reading 🙂